 Child care fee subsidy is a program that is intended to help families with the cost of their child care expenses.
 It supports eligible families by paying a portion of their total licensed child care costs as funding permits.

 Fee subsidy offers an essential support for many families, helping them balance the demands of a career and family while working, pursuing education or participating in a training program.

-Child Care Subsidy may be available to families living in the District of Nipissing who are looking to access licensed Child Care Centre-Based, Home Child Care or Nursery School programs (for children newborn to 12 years of age) as well as Approved Recreation Programs (for children 6-12 years of age).
+Child Care Subsidy may be available to families living in the District of Nipissing who are looking to access licensed Child Care Centre-Based or Home Child Care (for children newborn to 12 years of age) as well as Approved Recreation Programs (for children 6-12 years of age).

 If you are on Ontario Works, you might be able to get other benefits and subsidies to help care for a child.

 How to get support for children and youth with special needs.

 DNSSAB provides funds to two local agencies to ensure that special needs resourcing services are available to children with special needs allowing them to attend and be included in licensed child care programs.
 The Inclusion Support Program allows families to access licensed early learning and child care services and receive the supports and resources to assist both the family and the child care professionals.

 Licensed child care programs are inclusive environments which welcome all children as full participants.
 Every licensed child care program in the District of Nipissing receives enhanced support services from a Special Needs Resource Consultant through the Inclusion Support Program.
 These qualified professionals provide additional support needed so that every child can take part in the child care program.

 Children may be referred to the fee subsidy program based on either a child’s special needs or a parent’s special needs.